kingronjan/pgoutput-reader/README.md

-# pypgoutput
+# pgoutput-reader

+This is a single file version of [dgea005/pypgoutput: PostgreSQL CDC library using pgoutput and python](https://github.com/dgea005/pypgoutput), with better cli usage support.

-Python package to read, parse and convert PostgreSQL logical decoding messages to change data capture messages.
-Built using psycopg2's logical replication support objects, PostgreSQL's pgoutput plugin and Pydantic.
+Single Python file to read, parse and convert PostgreSQL logical decoding messages to change data capture messages.
+Built using psycopg2's logical replication support objects, PostgreSQL's pgoutput plugin.

-Uses python >= 3.8
+Uses python >= 3.7

 Developed on PostgreSQL 12 for now.